Manually coded English: Rochester method

 Perhaps the closest type of MCE to written English, the Rochester method involves fingerspelling every word.
 It was originated by Zenas Westervelt in 1878, shortly after he opened the Western New York Institute for Deaf-Mutes (presently known as the Rochester School for the Deaf).
 Use of the Rochester method continued until approximately the 1970s, and there are still deaf adults from the Rochester area who were taught with the Rochester method.
 It has fallen out of favor because it is a tedious and time-consuming process to spell everything manually, though it is still used in some deafblind settings (see tactile signing).

 In the United Kingdom

 Signed English (SE) – British

-Signed English (SE) is one form of MCE used in Britain.
-The term is used interchangeably with Sign-supported English (see below) although others make a distinction.
+Signed English (SE) is one form of MCE used in Britain and refers to simultaneously speaking in English and signing.
 British Signed English borrows signs from British Sign Language and combines them with fingerspelling in order to include bound morphemes not used in BSL such as -ed and -ing.

+The term is sometimes used interchangeably with Sign-supported English (see below) although others make a distinction.

 Sign-supported English (SSE)

-Sign-supported English (SSE) is differentiated from Signed English (SE) by some scholars by saying that SSE does not include inflectional morphology required by spoken English, instead, "keywords" of sentences are signed while the complete sentence is spoken.
+Sign-supported English (SSE) is differentiated from signed English (SE) by some scholars, who argue that SSE does not include the inflectional morphology required by spoken English; instead, "keywords" in sentences are signed while the complete sentence is spoken.